 By leveraging data and analytics, you can generate sales forecasts based on historical buying patterns and incorporate competitive and market intelligence.
 You can use these forecasts to make sure that you meet demand with the right products.
 Plan promotions and special marketing campaigns based on data evidence that increases their likelihood of success.

-The ultimate aim of many organisations deploying the right ERP solution coupled with the power of cloud, BI and analytics is to provide a personalized, customer-centric experience to every buyer.
+The ultimate aim of many organisations deploying the right ERP solution coupled with the power of cloud, BI and analytics are to provide a personalised, customer-centric experience to every buyer.
 This is the ultimate aim of a CIO and to achieve this in a seamless manner is a challenge for most of the global leaders.

 As this process involves analysing several data point and essential analysis of customer views like - what they like, how much they are willing to pay, what they share on social media, the reviews they make, the stories they resonate with etc. Today new age ERP solution that offers the perfect digital ecosystem has made tracking, collection, and analysis all this data, possible.